-Intelligent triage is an AI-powered feature that automatically detects what a ticket is about (its intent), what language it's written in, and whether the customer's message is positive or negative (its sentiment).
-You can use this information to route tickets to the right groups automatically, create views to group similar types of requests, and report on trends in the types of tickets your customers are submitting.
+Intelligent triage uses AI to automatically classify new customer support tickets by topic, sentiment, and language, and enriches tickets with entities, such as product names.
+You can use these classifications to route tickets to the right groups automatically, create views to group similar types of requests, and report on trends in the types of tickets your customers are submitting.

 For more information about intelligent triage, see Intelligent triage resources.